 Skills & Experience

-Excellent and engaging communication.
+Exception and engaging oral and written communication.

 Innovative problem solver who identifies, develops and implements processes to improve operating efficiency and effectiveness.